Reputation: 1356

 }

-what is the most suitable and performance high way when $array consists of more than 1000 records ?
+What is the most suitable and efficient way when $array consists of more than 1000 records?

 Upvotes: 0